Sayali821/Library-Management-System/README.md

-# 📚 Library Management System – SQL Project
+# 📚 Library Management System

 ![BannerLMS](https://github.com/Sayali821/Library-Management-System/blob/676f7401cf3077dc17e00eba45667fa5890aa6a5/Images/BannerLMS.jpeg)
 This project is a relational database design and implementation of a **Library Management System** using SQL.
 It aims to simulate the management of books, members, employees, branches, and transactions such as issuing and returning books.